Wait, you don’t have physics degree?

 For regular car-motorists, this is less of a concern thanks to your four wheeled security.

-For the extra investment, you’ll probably want to text if your lenses are legit.
+For the extra investment, you’ll probably want to test if your lenses are legit.

 Which is completely fair enough considering they look identical to normal ones.